saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 - Go to the next search result: `n`
 - Go to the previous search result: `N`

-All panes displaying a list support regex searches.
+All panes displaying a list support regular expression searches.
 Each column is searched independently.
 For example, in the Threads pane, the search applies to status, TID, basename, thread name, and top frame symbol.

 ### Index Jumping